-Feedback provided to the inspector indicated that there are effective collaborative working relationships with key stakeholders, including the HSC Trust and families, which are valued by staff.
-The inspector received positive feedback from service users' representatives, and noted positive comments recorded in monthly quality monitoring reports from relatives and staff, regarding the ability of the agency staff to work in partnership, and particularly with regard to communication of relevant information.
+Feedback provided to the inspector indicated that there are effective collaborative working relationships with key stakeholders, including the HSC Trust and families.
+The inspector received positive feedback from a service users' representative, particularly with regard to communication of relevant information.
 It was evident to the inspector that effective partnership working with Trust professionals and relatives has resulted in positive outcomes for service users.